 “Four years ago I heard about Uber.
 The incentives being offered were so attractive that I pawned off my wife’s ornaments to get a loan to buy three vehicles.
 Biggest mistake of my life,” Rajesh told me.
 “Now, I drive 16 hours a day to pay off those loans.
 At the end of the day, I go home, splash water on my face, drink a glass of water, and sleep.
 There is no urge or energy to eat dinner.
 All this, because I have loans to pay.
 In fact, I am going to my village next month to sell my land and pay off my loans.”

 “Uber has tricked all its drivers,” said Rajesh, reflecting on his ordeal.

 Rajesh’s grievances are echoed in the demands of the striking drivers.
-The strike was called for by the transportation wing of the Maharashtra Navnirman Sena.
-“Ola and Uber had given big assurances to the drivers, but today they are unable to cover their costs.
-They have invested five to seven lakh rupees and were expecting to make back 1.5 lakh a month.
-But drivers are unable to make even half of this because of the mismanagement by these companies,” said the president of the body, Sanjay Naik.
+“Both the companies had given big assurances to drivers, but have failed to make good the promises.
+The drivers have not been able to recover their losses.
+The drivers had invested Rs 5-7 lakh and were expecting to make Rs 1 lakh a month.
+But drivers are unable to make even half of this because of the mismanagement by these companies,’’ Sanjay Pandey, a member of the cab drivers’ union told Mumbai Mirror.